Emilia Dides

-Emilia Ignacia Dides Maffei (born June,29 1999) is a Chilean singer, model and beauty pageant titleholder who won Miss Universe Chile 2024.
-She represented, Chile at the Miss Universe 2024, pageant and finished as a Top 12 semifinalist.
+Emilia Ignacia Dides Maffei (born June 29, 1999), also known by her stage name Emi D, is a Chilean singer, model and beauty pageant titleholder who was crowned Miss Universe Chile 2024.
+She represented Chile at the Miss Universe 2024 pageant, where she placed in the Top 12 semifinalists and won the People's Choice Award, marking Chile's strongest showing in the competition in over three decades.